 We have married these to our Governance Charter and our Scheme of Delegation.
 These documents, together with the USP Handbook for Local Governance, clearly set out the role and responsibilities of our Local Governing Bodies (LGBs).
 You can access these documents from the links below or directly from the Unity Schools Partnership website.

 As members of the Governing Board at Steeple Bumpstead Primary School, we are directly responsible to the children in helping to make sure that they receive the best possible education in the most effective and well-managed environment.
-We work closely with Ms Nicholls and her staff on matters that affect the school and its curriculum, and on long-term strategic plans.
+We work closely with Mrs Doherty and her staff on matters that affect the school and its curriculum, and on long-term strategic plans.

 How many governors are there and do they all have children at the school?